Boris Hambourg

-Boris Hambourg (Борис Михайлович Гамбург; – 24 November 1954) was a Russian Canadian cellist who settled in Toronto, Ontario, and made his career in the United States, Canada, England and Europe.
+Boris Hambourg (Борис Михайлович Гамбург; – 24 November 1954) was a Russian Canadian cellist and music educator who settled in Toronto, Ontario, and made his career in the United States, Canada, England and Europe.
+With his father, the pianist Michael Hambourg, and his brother, the violinist Jan Hambourg, he co-founded the Hambourg Conservatory of Music in 1911.
+He succeeded his father as director of that school in 1916; remaining in that position until 1951.

 Early life

 Hambourg was born in Voronez, south Russia, the third son of Michael and Catherine Hambourg, and the younger brother of the pianist Mark Hambourg (1879–1960) and the violinist Jan Hambourg (1882–1947).
 The three sons came with their family to London in 1890; they were encouraged in music from an early age, and were taught instruments which enabled them to play together in chamber music ensemble, as the Hambourg Trio.
 Boris began his studies in 1892, and after devoting some time to piano, decided to specialize in the cello.
 He studied at the Hoch Conservatory in Frankfort-am-Main from 1898 to 1903, taking lessons from Herbert Walenn and later from Hugo Becker.

 Career

 In 1903 Hambourg made a concert tour of Australia and New Zealand, and in 1904 he took part in the first Tchaikovsky Festival in Germany, held at Pyrmont.
 In 1904-1905 he went to Belgium at the invitation of Eugène Ysaÿe, who further developed his musical art in interpretation and style.
 Boris Hambourg made his London debut in 1905, and his American debut in 1910.
-He was a member of the Hambourg String Quartet (the other members being Jan Hambourg, John Robinson and Eric Coates).
+He was a member of the Hart House String Quartet and the Hambourg String Quartet (the other members being Jan Hambourg, John Robinson and Eric Coates).